aaduggan/open-space-game-sandbox/CONTRIBUTING.md

 ## 3rd-Party Submissions
 As previously mentioned, there are a wide variety of ways someone could help with project documentation.
 The type of documentation you might want to provide could very well have nothing to do with any of the more traditional documentation channels, be it a video tutorial on some aspect of game play or a tech article on some element of the development process.

-If you have created something that you would like to see linked on our [GitHub Pages](https://www.open-space-game.org/) or [Wiki](https://github.com/Enterlucent/open-space-game/wiki):
+If you have created something that you would like to see linked on our [GitHub Pages](https://www.open-space-game.org/):
-* Create a "Feature Request" on the [Project](https://github.com/Enterlucent/open-space-game/issues/new?template=Feature_request.md) or [GitHub Pages](https://github.com/Enterlucent/open-space-game/issues/new?template=Feature_request.md) Issues page.
+* Create a request on the [GitHub Pages](https://github.com/Enterlucent/open-space-game.github.io/issues/new?template=Feature_request.md) Issues tracker.
-    * Add [PROMOTION] to the title _(ie [PROMOTION] How to Install Tutorial)_
+    * Add [PROMOTION] to the title _(ie [PROMOTION] mypcrox.com: How to Install Tutorial)_
 * Maintainers may ask questions or request changes so make sure to check back!
 * If the submission is accepted you will be notified via your Issue when it's been completed.